williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     d.
 Select your **Subscription** and **ServerlessArchitecture** resource group.

     e.
-For resource, select your recently created Event Grid.
+For resource, select the Event Grid Topic you created in Exercise 1, Task 3.

     f.
 For Event Types, select **Add Event Type**.

     g.
 Enter `savePlateData` for the new event type value.
-This will ensure this function is only triggered by this Event Grid type.
+This will ensure this Function is only triggered by this Event Grid event type.

     h.
 Leave Azure Function as the Endpoint Type.